RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 Associated functions can be compared to the scenario in Solidity where a library is created for interacting with a struct.
 When we define `using lib for MyStruct`, it allows us to use the syntax `myStruct.associatedFunction()`.
 This gives the function access to `myStruct` via the `Self` keyword.

-We recommend using the [<ins>Rust Playground</ins>](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021) but for more complex examples, you may have to set up your IDE.
+We recommend using the [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021) but for more complex examples, you may have to set up your IDE.

-Let’s look at an example below:
+Let's look at an example below:

 ```rust
 struct Person {